Michael Baym

 Tatiana Ruiz-Bedoya

-Postdoctoral Fellow Tatiana thinks that rapid microbial adaptation is one of the most fascinating biological phenomena and wants to broadly study how we can mix experiments and theory to understand and predict evolutionary and ecological outcomes in host-pathogen interactions.
+Postdoctoral Fellow (joint with Desai Lab) Tatiana thinks that rapid microbial adaptation is one of the most fascinating biological phenomena and wants to broadly study how we can mix experiments and theory to understand and predict evolutionary and ecological outcomes in host-pathogen interactions.
 When not in the lab, she loves being out in nature, climbing and hiking mountains, running, scuba diving; everything outdoors!

 🇨🇴